Mathematics & Science

-Alaina Galvin - Science Teacher
+Alaina Galvin - Mathematics & Environmental Science

 Alaina comes to Baxter with a strong math and science background.
 She has worked for a private environmental consulting company, as well as, for state and local agencies monitoring environmental conditions.
 She also has taught high school science in New Hampshire before relocating to the Portland area.

 Alaina holds a Bachelor of Science in Environmental Science from Rutgers University in New Jersey.
 While at Rutgers she was a member of the varsity crew and competed in the NCAA championship for rowing.
 Alaina has since shared her love of rowing while working as a high school rowing coach for over ten years.